ryu1kn/vscode-text-marker/README.md

 * `TextMarker: Mark Text to Highlight/Unhighlight`

     Mark the selected text for highlighting.
-Marking the already selected text will unhighlight the text.
+Marking the already selected text will unhighlight the text. (**Command ID:** `textmarker.markText`)

 ## Extension Settings